Injecting Custom Credentials

 Use the execute_action method and provide the auth parameter.

-Example: Create GitHub Issue with a Provided Token
+Example: Create GitHub Issue with an existing Bearer Token

 1# Python example providing a custom Bearer token